 - educational requirements

 - discipline-specific training programs

 - licensing

 - certification

 - OSAC supports the use of a certification body accredited to ISO/IEC 170242 by an accrediting body that is a signatory to the International Accreditation Forum (IAF) Multilateral Recognition Arrangement (MLA) in accordance with the requirements of ISO/IEC 170113.

 - competency testing

 - continuing education

 - proficiency testing, other interlaboratory comparisons, and intralaboratory comparisons

-- Standards shall address the scope, nature, and frequency of proficiency
+- Standards shall address the scope, nature, and frequency of proficiency testing, interlaboratory, and intralaboratory comparisons.
+OSAC supports the

-1 Organization of Scientific Area Committees, Charter and Bylaws.
+1 Organization of Scientific Area Committees (OSAC) for Forensic Science, Charter and Bylaws.